 Flow State: Unaware Ecstasy

 Have you ever been so preoccupied and focused on an activity that nothing else matters?
 In this experience, time seems to slow down and activity becomes effortless.
 It’s common to access this state while participating in a particularly demanding sport.
-Many people have also reported entering this state while performing the mundane such as weaving, gardening, and stamp collecting.
+Many people have also reported entering this state while performing mundane such as weaving, gardening, and stamp collecting.
 In this state, the person becomes ‘mindless’ and acts without questioning what should be done and how.
 This ‘mindlessness’ is actually the “flow state” or “the zone”.
 During this period you do not reflect on your emotional state, think about the past or the future, you become fully present in the moment.
 Amid some of Micheal Jordon’s most challenging games, he said the basketball net appeared as big a bathtub and couldn’t miss (and didn’t!).
 MJ’s success lies not only in his extreme competitiveness but also in his ability to quickly and frequently enter the flow state.

 We all strive for happiness in our lives and a strong argument can be made that achieving flow epitomizes the facets of happiness.
 The godfather of creating and finding the optimal experience of flow is Mihaly Csikszentmihalyi (pronounced “Chick-Sent-Me-High”).
 He has developed a system of steps utilized to achieve that ‘sweet spot’.
-Check out his TED talk
+Check out his TED talk:

 9 Factors of Achieving Flow: 1.
 You must have clear goals for what you are doing – if you are playing a sport, goals are built in like scoring and winning.
-As a trail runner maybe your goals is to beat your best time or sustain a certain heart rate.
+As a trail runner maybe your goals are to beat your best time or sustain a certain heart rate.
 If you are house cleaning perhaps a goal of finding areas that haven’t been cleaned before and testing yourself against a “CSI” blue light.

 2. Concentration and focusing – detailed concentration on a limited field of attention.
 Focusing on your breaths and heart rate while running; watching the seams of the baseball turn before you hit it.